vasilakisfil/Introspected-REST/README.md

 The question though is how can the server advertise the availability of MicroTypes for the client to introspect, in a representation-agnostic way.
+Ideally we would like to inform the client for all possible option through HTTP instead of employing a serialization format.
-The HTTP protocol doesn't say much about this type of negotiation, other than the status code when receiving the list with all the available options:
+Unfortunately, the HTTP protocol doesn't say much about this type of negotiation, only that the status code when requesting such information should be 300 and `Link` relation header of [RFC 5988](https://tools.ietf.org/html/rfc5988) could be potentially used to provide the list with all the available options:

 >  The 300 (Multiple Choices) status code indicates that the target
 >   resource has more than one representation, each with its own more